Scoring, Reasoning, and Selecting the Best! Ensembling Large Language Models via a Peer-Review Process: Introduction

-Motivated by this, we propose a new, fully unsupervised LLM Ensemble method called LLM-PeerReview.
-Specifically, LLM-PeerReview is structured sequentially around three components: 1) \textit{Scoring (analogous to paper reviewing)}: Given multiple candidate responses to the same query, we adopt the LLM-as-a-Judge approach—leveraging available LLMs as evaluators that assess each response and assign a score (e.g., 5.0 indicating Strong Accept, 4.0 indicating Weak Accept, etc.).
-To improve scoring accuracy and reduce bias, we further introduce a technique termed ``flipped-triple scoring trick'' into the Scoring process; 2) \textit{Reasoning (analogous to final score estimation made by the senior reviewer)}: Besides being able to perform direct averaging calculations, we can invoke graphical model-based truth inference techniques from crowdsourcing and weak supervision literature, to perform refined, reliability-aware weighted score aggregation, deriving a final score for each response; 3) \textit{Selection (analogous to final decision made by the senior reviewer)}: This step is analogous to how a senior reviewer or area chair selects the most suitable paper from a small set of submissions.
-For each query, once final scores have been inferred for all responses, we select the highest-scoring response as the ensemble result.
+Specifically, LLM-PeerReview comprises three sequential modules: (1) \textit{Scoring (analogous to paper reviewing)}: Given multiple candidate responses to the same query, we adopt the LLM-as-a-Judge approach—leveraging available LLMs as evaluators that assess each response and assign a score (e.g., 5.0 indicating Strong Accept, 4.0 indicating Weak Accept, etc.).
+To enhance scoring precision and mitigate inherent biases, we further propose the \textit{flipped-triple scoring trick}—a cornerstone mechanism that fundamentally determines the efficacy of the entire framework; (2) \textit{Reasoning (analogous to final score estimation made by the senior reviewer)}: Besides being able to perform direct averaging calculations, we can invoke graphical model-based truth inference techniques from weak supervision literature, to perform reliability-aware weighted score aggregation, deriving a final score for each response; (3) \textit{Selection (analogous to final decision made by the senior reviewer)}: This step is analogous to how a senior reviewer or area chair selects the most suitable paper from a specific submission pool.
+For each query, we identify the highest-scoring response as the final ensemble result once all scores have been inferred.

-LLM-PeerReview is built upon the unsupervised, selection-based paradigm, and introduces a novel peer-review-inspired framework for LLM Ensemble, offering a clear and interpretable mechanism.
-Within the methodology, LLM-PeerReview leverages the emerging LLM-as-a-Judge technique~\cite{li2024generation,li2024llms} to evaluate each candidate response, thereby effectively reusing the collective intelligence of multiple existing LLMs at hand.
-Moreover, the use of a graphical-model-based truth inference algorithm allows us to benefit from the principled graphical model for refined and reliability-aware aggregation of multiple scoring signals.
-Empirically, extensive experiments conducted with 7B-scale LLMs show that the proposed LLM-PeerReview outperforms recent advanced similarity-based methods~\cite{li2024more,guha2024smoothie}.
+LLM-PeerReview is built upon a transparent and interpretable framework that mimics the peer-review process, where its fully unsupervised nature provides flexibility and generalizability across various tasks and datasets.
+Within the methodology, we employ the LLM-as-a-Judge approach to leverage collective intelligence of LLMs for refined evaluation, moving beyond coarse metrics like BLEU, and propose a novel pivotal flipped-triple scoring trick to reduce scoring bias.
+Further, we provide both straightforward averaging and graphical model-based weighted methods to aggregate multiple scoring signals.
+Extensive experiments show that the proposed LLM-PeerReview significantly outperforms recent advanced similarity-based methods~\cite{li2024more,guha2024smoothie} and all individual LLMs.